KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 RDF's value begins to emerge when it is loaded into a special kind of database called a [triple store.](https://github.com/KGConf/open-kg-curriculum/blob/master/curriculum/modules/Survey_of_Triplestores/Survey_of_Triplestores.md) Triple stores can be used to import, combine, update, query, and often [visualize](https://github.com/KGConf/open-kg-curriculum/blob/master/curriculum/modules/Survey_of_Visualization_Tools/Survey_of_Visualization_Tools.md) the information stored in RDF formats.
 Similar to modelling tools, triple stores are available as paid commercial, free commercial, and open source versions distributed by various companies and organizations.
 These applications employ a query language called [SPARQL](https://github.com/KGConf/open-kg-curriculum/blob/master/curriculum/modules/SPARQL/SPARQL.md), which is similar in structure to the Turtle example above.

+...
+TO BE CONTINUED

 #### Beyond Basic RDF

 While RDF provides the basic template for organizing linked data, it's only a starting point.
 Extensions to RDF as found in standards like RDFS ...
+TO BE CONTINUED

 ## Related Questions
 * RDF vs. RDFS: